ratijas/snake-rs/README.md

 `$ cargo run`

-Use keyboard arrows to control the snake, Q to quit.
+Use keyboard arrows to control the snake, Space bar to pause, Q to quit.